Case Interview for Non-Native English Speakers: Bilingual Offices, Vocabulary, and Clarity (2026)

 The opening is where pace, signposting, and vocabulary hesitation are most visible

-• Slow your speech rate by 15–20% and practice this in 10 consecutive sessions
+• Slow your speech rate by 15 to 20% across 10 consecutive sessions

 Faster-than-optimal pacing is the most common non-native communication problem and requires deliberate, repeated re-training